dpSWATH-sun/dpSWATH/README.md

 2) Run dpSWATH by calling *`python`* program: `python dpSWATH_main.py`.
 3) After entering the commond line, follow the prompt and enter `1` to select `training` models.
 4) Then select `2` to train dpMS.
-5) Next, please set your working directory after the prompt which will store all your trained dpRT models.
+5) Next, please set your working directory after the prompt which will store all your trained dpMS models.
 6) Put the absolute path of your `pretrained dpMS model` and  `DDA fragmatation file from ProteinPilot` after corresponding prompt.
-7) The trained dpRT models can be found under folder `./working directory/dpSWATH/md/dpMS/XXX-XX-XX_XX_XX_XX_XXXXXX/`, please keep the best model based on the 'validation loss' for building library.
+7) The trained dpMS models can be found under folder `./working directory/dpSWATH/md/dpMS/XXX-XX-XX_XX_XX_XX_XXXXXX/`, please keep the best model based on the 'validation loss' for building library.

   * The examples for training of dpMS model: